krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

 dp[i] = dp[i-1] + dp[i-2]
 $$

-This means that in the stair climbing problem, there exists a recurrence relation among the subproblems, **the solution to the original problem can be constructed from the solutions to the subproblems**.
+This means that in the stair climbing problem, there exists a recurrence relation among the subproblems, and **the solution to the original problem can be constructed from the solutions to the subproblems**.
 The figure below illustrates this recurrence relation.

 ![Recurrence relation for the number of ways](intro_to_dynamic_programming.assets/climbing_stairs_state_transfer.png)

 We can obtain a brute force search solution based on the recurrence formula.
 Starting from $dp[n]$, **recursively decompose a larger problem into the sum of two smaller problems**, until reaching the smallest subproblems $dp[1]$ and $dp[2]$ and returning.
 Among them, the solutions to the smallest subproblems are known, namely $dp[1] = 1$ and $dp[2] = 2$, representing $1$ and $2$ ways to climb to the $1$st and $2$nd steps, respectively.

-Observe the following code, which, like standard backtracking code, belongs to depth-first search but is more concise:
+Observe the following code: like standard backtracking code, it also uses depth-first search but is more concise:

 ```src
 [file]{climbing_stairs_dfs}-[class]{}-[func]{climbing_stairs_dfs}
 ```

 The figure below shows the recursion tree formed by brute force search.
 For the problem $dp[n]$, the depth of its recursion tree is $n$, with a time complexity of $O(2^n)$.
-Exponential order represents explosive growth; if we input a relatively large $n$, we will fall into a long wait.
+Exponential growth is explosive; if we input a relatively large $n$, the wait can be very long.

 ![Recursion tree for climbing stairs](intro_to_dynamic_programming.assets/climbing_stairs_dfs_tree.png)